KKSE (AM): KYGO country

-Switch to Sports
+Switch to sports

 On October 12, 1994, the station changed its call sign to KKFN, and the station began adding sports talk programs to its schedule.
-On March 6, 1995, the station completed its shift to becoming the Denver market's first ever sports radio station as "AM 950 The Fan."
+On March 6, 1995, the station completed its shift to becoming the Denver market's first ever sports radio station as "AM 950 The Fan".
 (The KYGO call sign and country format moved to 1600 AM.)

-On March 8, 2008, KKFN's sports format began simulcasting on 104.3 FM (formerly Smooth Jazz KJCD).
+On March 8, 2008, KKFN's sports format began simulcasting on 104.3 FM (formerly smooth jazz KJCD).
 The simulcast only lasted six months.

 Cruisin' Oldies

-On September 2, 2008, the AM station became KRWZ with an oldies format, using the moniker "Cruisin' Oldies 950."
+On September 2, 2008, the AM station became KRWZ with an oldies format, using the moniker "Cruisin' Oldies 950".

 On December 8, 2014, Entercom announced it would purchase Lincoln Financial's entire 15-station lineup in a $106.5 million deal.
 Until the transfer was complete, Entercom operated the outlets under a local marketing agreement (LMA).
 On December 22, 2014, Entercom announced that it would retain KRWZ and its oldies format.
 The FCC approved the deal on June 26, 2015.

-Return to Sports
+Return to sports

 On December 17, 2015, Entercom announced it would sell KRWZ to KSE Radio Ventures, owned by Stan Kroenke.
 He added the station to his three recently acquired FM properties in the Denver market.
-KSE also announced that KRWZ would flip to a new format when the sale closes, as Entercom moved the Oldies format to KEZW on December 27.
+KSE also announced that KRWZ would flip to a new format when the sale closes, as Entercom moved the oldies format to KEZW on December 27.
 On the same day, KRWZ began stunting with mostly adult standards music, as well as redirecting listeners to KEZW.

 Upon the change of ownership, KRWZ adopted the call letters KKSE.
-KSE announced that the station will return to sports talk and become "Altitude Sports 950" (named after KSE's Altitude cable channel).
+KSE announced that the station would return to sports talk and become "Altitude Sports 950" (named after KSE's Altitude cable channel).
 The new format's programming will include the Rich Eisen Show, along with a schedule of live and local programming.
 The station was to serve as the radio flagship for the Colorado Avalanche, the Denver Nuggets and the Colorado Rapids, as well as the Colorado Mammoth (all of which are owned by Kroenke).

 The sale to KSE closed on March 14, 2016, and the station flipped to a simulcast of KWOF that day at Noon.
 "Altitude Sports 950" officially launched at 7 a.m. on April 8.
 KKSE entered a crowded sports talk field in the Denver market, with competitors including KDSP, KDCO and former sister stations KKFN and KEPN.

 On September 17, 2018, KKSE moved its local programming to 92.5 FM, with 950 AM becoming mostly a pass-through for Fox Sports Radio programming.
 The move was made due to its new FM sister's stronger range.
-The AM station must conform its nighttime signal to protect XEQ-AM in Mexico City, while the FM station provides at least grade B coverage to almost all of north-central Colorado.
+The 92.5 FM facility provides at least grade B coverage to almost all of north-central Colorado.

 On October 29, 2021, KKSE announced that it would flip the 950 AM signal to a sports betting-focused format on November 1, carrying programming from VSiN outside of live game coverage.

+As of March 2025, KKSE switched back to the national Fox Sports Radio programming.